 Cape Point is a great destination for a self-guided hike.
 Explore the famous promontory by foot or venture away from the crowds, along the rugged coastline and through beautiful fynbos.
 Check out the hikes we did below.

-Another loop hike at Olifantsbos that is apparently nice is the 7.7km Sirkelvlei Circuit.
+- Another nice loop hike at Olifantsbos is the 7.7km Sirkelvlei Circuit.
 This hike heads out to the Sirkelvlei Pan, the largest body of sweet water on the Cape Point Peninsula.
 It is a good place to see red hartebeest, bontebok, and many different birds.

 As an alternative to walking to the Old Lighthouse, a popular thing to do at Cape Point is the Flying Dutchman Funicular*.
 It takes you from the lower station car park through dense fynbos up a steep incline.
 Apparently, it was the first commercial funicular in Africa.
 It takes about 3 minutes.